Talos: Artistic sources

 A third, fragmentary vase from Spina shows the same scene, with a very similar composition to the Motesarchio vase.
-Talos whose head and feet have not been preserved, is depicted in white, and is falling backwards into the arms of two men, most probably the Dioskouroi.
+Talos, whose head and feet have not been preserved, is depicted in white, and is falling backwards into the arms of two men, most probably the Dioskouroi.
 To his left a crouching female figure, mostly lost but labelled by an inscription as Medea, holds a blade in one hand and a box resting on her knee in the other.
 To the right of Talos's lower leg is a small, winged, male figure, stretching his arms as if gesturing to Talos's ankle.
 An unnamed female figure stands further to the right, but the head and torso are not preserved.
 The small figure and the unnamed female figure have sometimes been interpreted as Eros and Aphrodite but the winged figure is more probably Thanatos and the identification of Aphrodite is unlikely.

 Talos also appears on three coins from Phaistos dated to the Classical and early Hellenistic periods.
 He is depicted as a naked winged figure in the act of throwing a stone; on one coin there is a hound between his legs.
 The wings have been interpreted by Richard Buxton as a visual representation of the speed which Talos would have to possess in order to rapidly circuit the island of Crete.

 Other variants

 Immolation of victims

 Discussing the origin of the phrase sardonios gelos (σαρδόνιος γέλως) – 'sardonic laugh' – both Photius in his Lexicon, and Zenobius in his Proverbs cite Simonides (c.
-556-468 BCE) for a story which involves Talos.
+556–468 BCE) for a story which involves Talos.
 Photius's summary of the account by Simonides is that some Sardinans refused to take Talos to king Minos of Crete, in response to which Talos grabbed them and jumped into some flames whilst holding them tight, killing them.
 Zenobius's summary states that Talos lived in Sardinia before going to Crete, and killed many of the inhabitants without mentioning how or why.
 Not enough remains to establish whether Simonides associated Talos with the Argonauts.

-Talos is also mentioned in two fragments relating to a lost Sophoclean drama, Daidalos, the plot of which in unknown.
+Talos is also mentioned in two fragments relating to a lost Sophoclean drama, Daidalos, the plot of which is unknown.
 The fragments indicate that in this source, too, Talos killed his victims by burning them.
 Outside of Simonides and Sophocles, no other surviving source mentions this method of execution.